squirtgame/SQUIRT-NFT-Marketplace/README.md

-# Full-Stack NFT marketplace for HPB blockchain using Next.js
+# SQUIRT NFT marketplace for SQUIRT Token on BSC blockchain

 steps: